Quickstart Guide to Military Space-A Flights

 What to Expect at Military Passenger Terminals

-Passenger terminals vary widely in terms of their hours, services available, and rules.
+Passenger terminals vary widely in terms of their hours and services available.
 Some have a USO, a snack bar, a children’s area, and showers, while others have little more than a check-in desk and a few chairs.

 Many military passenger terminals have WiFi, but it’s not always very strong, so remember to download any books, movies, or activities you may want ahead of time.